Iasa-Global/btabok/pages/engagement_model/views.md

 - **Fuel stations or charging providers** -- these are interested in the demand for their products and how they will be delivered

-In the car example there are many more groups with specific interest, but these are perhaps the main stakeholders.
+In the car example, there are many more groups with a specific interest, but these are perhaps the main stakeholders.
 All of these people are looking for something different, they are focusing on different concerns.
 In other words, they view the car from different viewpoints,